searchivarius/py_mtasklite/README.md

 The `mtasklite` library provides enjoyable parallelization of iterating through an iterable with or without a progress bar.
 It is inspired by the simplicity of the great [`pqdm` library](https://github.com/niedakh/pqdm), but it improves upon `pqdm` in several ways, in particular, by supporting object-based (stateful) workers, truly "lazy" iteration (iterator-in and iterator-out), and context managers (i.e., a support for `with-statement`).
 Object-based workers are implemented using the cool concept of delayed initialization, which is effortlessly enabled by adding `@delayed_init` decorator to a worker class definition.
 [A detailed list of features can be found here](#features--advantages-over-pqdm).

 Supporting object-based workers enables:
-  1. Using different GPUs, models, or network connections in different workers.
+  1. Using different GPUs, models, or network connections in different workers (note that CUDA requires setting `multiprocess.set_start_method('spawn')` in the main process).
   2. Efficient initialization of workers: If the worker needs to load a model (which often takes quite a bit of time), it will be done once (per process/thread)  **before** processing input items.
 See the [Spacy-based tokenization notebook](examples/mtasklite_pqdm_spacy_tokenization_demo.ipynb) for an example.
   3. Logging and bookkeeping: Each worker is represented by an object that "lives" as long as we have items to process (data can be stored in the object attributes).